SUSE-Cloud/suse-cloud-appliances/kiwi/sles11-sp3/README.md

 ### Setting up the mountpoints

-The appliance config currently assumes the following mountpoints are set up on the system which will build the image:
+The appliance config currently assumes the following mountpoint is set up on the system which will build the image:

 *   SLES11 SP3 installation media at `/mnt/sles-11-sp3`

-It also assumes that the update channels will have been mirrored to the following locations:
+It also assumes that the SDK channel will have been mirrored to the following location:

-*   `/data/install/mirrors/SLES11-SP3-Updates/sle-11-x86_64`
 *   `/data/install/mirrors/SLE-11-SP3-SDK/sle-11-x86_64`

 You can optionally specify an alternate location to